NEWS ON COVID-19

 PREVENTATIVE MESAURES TO PROTECT YOU & YOUR FAMILY

-As there is no current FDA-approved vaccine at this time to prevent COVID-19, the best prevention method is to avoid being exposed to the virus, and to avoid personal contact with others, especially our elderly population.
+Before the COVID-19 vaccine is available to all individuals, the best prevention method is to avoid being exposed to the virus, and to avoid personal contact with others, especially our elderly population.

 Here are some everyday preventive actions to help impede the spread of respiratory diseases:

 Avoiding close contact with people who are sick;